roachhd/lanyon/web101/a1/submission/index.md

 **Question 4.**
 **What are three purported differences between the World Wide Web as it first emerged, and the more recent Web 2.0?**

-   With Web 1.0 there was limited interaction between sites and web users, they were simply an information portal where users were provided with information.
+   With Web 1.0 there was limited interaction between sites and web users, they were simply an information source where users were provided with that information.
 There was little chance of interactive or participation.

 Static web pages were used mostly to build and display web pages in 1990 when the World Wide Web first emerged.
 Unlike the highly interactive and social networks of today, participation by users was limited mostly to retrieval of information.
 Today with Web 2.0 user engagement and participation is at the forefront of development.